Caroline Menetre Totten

 Caroline shot lots of photos and played around with several of them with art effects which you can appreciate below:

 A member of Green Roofs for Healthy Cities, Caroline was on our Local Host Committee when the Greening Rooftops for Sustainable Communities Conference was held here in Atlanta in 2009.
-Along with Janet, we all served on the Tours Committee and Caroline lent her years of experience in graphics advertising and editorial publications to create the Atlanta Green Roofs Tours 2009 brochure:
+Along with Janet Faust, we all served on the Tours Committee and Caroline lent her years of experience in graphics advertising and editorial publications to create the Atlanta Green Roofs Tours 2009 brochure:

 Because of Caroline’s love for greenwalls, in January 2011 Caroline and I flew up to New York and attended the Green Living Technologies’ Professional Installer Certification Training.
 We had a great time with George Irwin and made lots of new friends including Steve and Lizette Ritz, plus learning a lot, too.
 You can read her blog post GLT in NYC: A Weekend of Training, Education, & Fun for more.